 When it’s time for your reminder, Alexa will skip the beeping alarm in favor of a two-tone chime, and she’ll say (for example), “I’m reminding you, pick up the laundry.”
 She’ll repeat the reminder one more time in a few seconds, and she’ll also send push notifications to your mobile devices via the Alexa app.

 Alexa can also use timers to help you doze off.
-For example, she can slowly dim an Alexa-enabled light, or she can turn off your tunes after a set period of time.
+For example, she can slowly dim an Alexa-enabled light or smart dimmer, or she can turn off your tunes after a set period of time.

-If you want Alexa to slowly dim and then turn off one of your smart lights, just say, “Alexa, set a sleep timer for 30 minutes on (in my case) Ben’s bedroom light.”
+If you want Alexa to slowly dim and then turn off one of your smart lights, just say, “Alexa, set a sleep timer for 30 minutes on (in my case) Ben’s bedroom light,” or simply “Set a 5 minute sleep timer for lights” to dim the lights that are in the same room as the Echo device.
 To turn off your music after a set period of time, ask Alexa to tee up some tunes, then say, “Set a sleep timer for 30 minutes.”

-4. Find out how much time is left on a timer
+6. Find out how much time is left on an Alexa timer

-I often use Alexa reminders when it comes to allowing my daughter a little iPad time (she’s a Disney+ fanatic); and halfway through a 30-minute session, I’ll wonder exactly how many minutes she has left of Star Wars or The Avengers.
+I often use Alexa reminders when it comes to allowing my daughter a little iPad time (she’s a Disney+ fanatic); and halfway through a 30-minute session, I’ll be wondering exactly how many minutes she has left of Star Wars: The Clone Wars.

 To find out, just ask, “Alexa, how much time is left on the iPad timer?”
 Alexa will then tell you how many minutes are remaining, which serves as a handy way to warn my daughter that her screen time is almost up.